felix11h/blog/README.md

-Repository for my personal blog at felix11h.github.io/blog/.
+Repository for my personal blog at [felix11h.github.io/blog/](http://felix11h.github.io/blog/).

 Posts are written in Emacs Org-mode and published as HTML.
-The site is generated with Jekyll, using Mark Otto's Lanyon theme.
+The site is generated with Jekyll, using the Lanyon theme.